zombieTDV/n_gram-model/README.md

 n_gram model implementation with numpy

-Learning more about the model at https://youtu.be/PaCmpygFfXo
+I learned the model from Andrej Karpathy's videos, check it out if you curious https://youtu.be/PaCmpygFfXo